The paradox of the compositionality of natural language: a neural machine translation case study: Experiments and results

 \subsubsection{Experiments}

-To find idioms in our corpus, we exploit the MAGPIE corpus \citep{haagsma2020magpie}.
-We select 20 English idioms for which an accurate Dutch translation differs from the literal translation.
-As acquisition of idioms is dependent on their frequency in the corpus, we use idioms with at least 200 occurrences in OPUS based on exact matches, for which over 80\% of the target translations does not contain a literal translation.
+We select 20 English idioms for which an accurate Dutch translation differs from the literal translation from the English MAGPIE corpus \citep{haagsma2020magpie}.
+Because acquisition of idioms is dependent on their frequency in the corpus, we use idioms with at least 200 occurrences in OPUS based on exact matches, for which over 80\% of the target translations does not contain a literal translation.

 \paragraph{Test design} Per idiom, we extract \textit{natural} sentences containing the idiom from OPUS.
 For the synthetic and semi-natural data types, we insert the idiom in 500 samples per idiom per template, by attaching a subordinate clause to a noun -- e.g.\ ``the king \emph{that said `I knew the formula \textbf{by heart}'}''.
 The clauses used can be found in Appendix~\ref{ap:global_compositionality}, Table~\ref{tab:overgeneralisation_appendix}.